 1. Fix Uneven Walking Surfaces

 An uneven pathway is a disaster just waiting to happen.
-Even if you rope off or post a “caution” sign in the area, it still presents a danger to people.
+It still threatens people even if you rope off or post a “caution” sign in the area.

 2. Keep the Floors Dry and Clean